yoyoyoseob/Objc-TDDFizzBuzz-ios-0615-public/README.md

 =====================

 #Test 1
-1. Write a test that asserts that a FizzBuzz object can be instantiated.
+1. Write a test that asserts that a FizzBuzz object can be instantiated i.e. alloc init'ing a FizzBuzz object returns an object of class FizzBuzz.
-2. Run your test (It won't even compile because FizzBuzz doesn't exist)*Red*
+2. Run your test (It won't even compile because the FizzBuzz class doesn't exist)*Red*
 3. Create a class called FizzBuzz (subclass of NSObject) and import FizzBuzz.h into your Test Class
 4. Run your test (It should pass)*Green*

 #Test 2
 1. Write a test that tests setting FizzBuzz's startNumber property.
 2. Run your test (Again it won't compile)*Red*
-3. Add the startNumber property to your FizzBuzz class
+3. Add the startNumber property to your FizzBuzz class (remember, properties automatically generate setters and getters!)
 4. Run your test (It should pass)*Green*

 #Test 3